MaskingTechnology/jitar/videos/README.md

 ./build.sh
 ```

-This will build all scenes and chapters that are not build yet, or updated before (re)building te video.
+This will build all scenes and chapters that are not built yet, or updated before (re)building the video.